tansanrao/tansanrao-com-astro/src/content/blog/xnu-kernel-and-darwin-evolution-and-architecture.md

     url: 'https://tansanrao.com'
 ---

+Update 2025-08-28: An error in the Quality of Service portion of Scheduler and Thread Management has been corrected.
+Thank you Dietmar Eggemann for identifying it and reaching out!

 This post is the result of me going down a several week long XNU rabbit-hole after reading [this post by Thomas Claburn on